Murphy-Facey/server-connect-4/README.md

 # Multiplayer Connect 4

-This is simple multiplayer connect 4 game built using javascript, HTML & CSS.
-Before you ask if this could be done using React, Vue or another other front-end framework and would it have been easily ... the answer is yes, 100%.
-The same thing applies to the efforts taken to add custom styles.
+This is a simple multiplayer connect 4 game built using javascript, HTML & CSS.
+Before you ask if this could be done using React, Vue or any other front-end framework and would it have been easily ... the answer is yes, 100%.
+The same thing applies to the efforts taken to add custom styles when they are many tools that exists to make styling so much easier.

 ## How to use it

-After cloning this repo onto your machine, run the following commands in your terminal to install all necessary dependencies and run the server.
+After cloning this repo on your machine, run the following commands in your terminal to install all the necessary dependencies and run the server.

 ```
 npm install